Lowe's: All-American Muslim advertising controversy

 Lowe's withdrew its advertising from the TLC reality television show All-American Muslim in December 2011.
-A spokesperson for Lowe's said that "we understand the program raised concerns, complaints, or issues from multiple sides of the viewer spectrum, which we found after doing research of news articles and blogs covering the show".
+A spokesperson for Lowe's said, "we understand the program raised concerns, complaints, or issues from multiple sides of the viewer spectrum, which we found after doing research of news articles and blogs covering the show".

 Lowe's faced a backlash from several quarters, including Muslim-American and Arab-American organizations.
 The American-Arab Anti-Discrimination Committee called upon members to contact Lowe's to urge it to reverse its position.
 The Los Angeles chapter of the Council on American-Islamic Relations met to consider possible actions, including boycotts and protests.
 Several celebrities also called for a boycott.
-California State Senator Ted Lieu called Lowe's decision "naked religious bigotry" and said he would consider legislative action if Lowe's did not apologize to Muslim-Americans and reinstate the ads.
+California State Senator Ted Lieu called Lowe's decision "naked religious bigotry" and said he would consider legislative action if Lowe's did not apologize to Muslim Americans and reinstate the ads.
 Abraham Foxman of the Anti-Defamation League expressed similar views.
 Keith Ellison, the first Muslim elected to the United States Congress, criticized Lowe's decision to "uphold the beliefs of a fringe hate group and not the creed of the First Amendment".
 Representative John Conyers of Michigan called on Lowe's to apologize.
 Michigan state representative Rashida Tlaib contacted the company's corporate headquarters, reporting that Lowe's declined to change its decision.